Preventing Q fever on farm

 The project will run from November 2025 to May 2027 and aims to:

-- Raise awareness of Q Fever in the dairy farming sector.
+- Raise awareness of Q fever in the dairy farming sector.

 - Improve access to testing and vaccination across dairy farming areas.

-- Increase the number of farmers and farm workers who are tested for Q Fever.
+- Increase the number of farmers and farm workers who are tested for Q fever.

 - Improve understanding and implementation of preventative actions on-farm.